Aaalan-Zhang/Aaalan-Zhang/README.md

 ~~This program is just, fine🙃.~~
 *  🎓 I graduated with a dual BS degree in Data Science from Duke Kunshan University in Suzhou (Soochow, 苏州), China, and a BS from Duke University (good time in Durham, NC🍂).
 * 📖 Interested in exploring late modern period history, political economy, and public transportation.
 * 🏃 Frequent traveler✈️.
-Successfully spent less than 7 hours from my apartment in PGH to NHV.
+Successfully spent less than 7 hours from my apartment in PGH to NHV🙃.
 * 🥲 Struggling to find a job.
 * 🧑‍💻 Currently developing my personal site.
 Checkout chenglinzhang.com.